typesense/typesense-js/README.md

 If you use [GatsbyJS](https://www.gatsbyjs.com/) for a framework, we have a plugin (that uses typesense-js behind the scenes) to automatically push your site data to Typesense when you build your site.
 Learn more [here](https://github.com/typesense/gatsby-plugin-typesense).

+## Firebase Integration

+If you use [Firebase](https://firebase.google.com/), we have a Firebase extension (that uses typesense-js behind the scenes) to automatically push your Firestore data to Typesense.
+Learn more [here](https://github.com/typesense/firestore-typesense-search).

 ## Building UI components

 Checkout the [Typesense-InstantSearch.js](https://github.com/typesense/typesense-instantsearch-adapter) (which uses typesense-js) for UI components you can use to quickly build powerful instant search experiences.